Study of drug interactions between Mexidol and thrombolytic drugs

 : The aim of the study was to study the effect of Mexidol on the fibrinolytic activity of actilyse, metalyse, and fortelizin.

-At a concentration of 10 μg/ml, metalyse also caused an increase in the concentration of D-dimer compared to the control by 37.4% (p=0.0022).
-The combination of actilyse and metalyse with Mexidol in all tested concentrations did not have a reliable effect on the effectiveness of thrombolytics.
-Fortelizin in all concentrations did not cause lysis of thrombi obtained from rat blood, but at a concentration of 5 μg/ml it caused a decrease in the mass of thrombi from human blood by 39.69±15.97% (p<0.001), at a concentration of 1.5 μg/ml — by 33.12±2.48% (p=0.001), and at a concentration of 0.5 μg/ml — by 17.79±5.24% (p=0.078).
-Mexidol in all tested concentrations did not affect the effectiveness of the thrombolytic.
+p < 0.05).
+At a concentration of 10 μg/ml, metalyse also caused an increase in D-dimer concentration compared to the control by 37.4% (p = 0.0022).
+The combination of actilyse and metalyse with Mexidol in all tested concentrations did not have a significant effect on the effectiveness of thrombolytics.
+Fortelizin in all concentrations did not cause lysis of thrombi obtained from rat blood, but at a concentration of 5 μg/ml it caused a decrease in the mass of thrombi from human blood by 39.69±15.97% (p < 0.05).

 Conclusion.
 The obtained results indicate that Mexidol does not affect the fibrinolytic activity of actilyse, metalyse, and fortelizin.